ATaylorAerospace/Grant_Assistant/README.md

 - The delete script removes AWS services associated with the root stack
 - The stack is restricted to a **single region** per AWS account
 - The stack creates resources that **incur costs**
-- The latest **Firefox** browser is recommended for optimal experience
-- We use **GitHub Issues** to track ideas, feedback, tasks, and bugs
 - Review the **LICENSE** file — all files in this repo fall under those terms

 * * *